containers/crun/crun.1.md

 is shadowed by the tmpfs mount is recursively copied up to the tmpfs itself.

+## rro mount options

+If the `rro` option is specified then the mount is made recursively read-only.

 ## Automatically create user namespace

 When running as user different than root, an user namespace is